MiswaQ/islam-for-beginners/README.md

 ## 1. Islams Five Pillars! ##
       Iman - (Shahadah) Testimony of faith:
         The testimony consists of two testimonies:
          1. There is no God worthy of worship accept Allah.
          2. Mohammad is the servent and messenger of Allah.

       Salat - Five daily Prayers:
-          Everymuslim must perform the five daily prayers<<<.
+        Everymuslim must perform the five daily prayers.
           1. Fajr - morning prayer
           2. Zuhur - midday prayer
           3. Asr - afternoon prayer
           4. Magrib - sunset prayer
           5. Isha - night prayer

       Saum - Fasting during the month of Ramadan:
           Every able person has to fast during Ramadan month.
           Exept for some exeptions that are excused from fasting.
             The fast is Obligatory on every muslim.

       Zakat - Paying anually to the needy:
           Every person who has the means has to give Zakat!
             Zakat are calculated from ones savings in a year.
             2.5% of those savings has to go to the poor and needy.